HarryAnthony/Mahalanobis-OOD-detection/README.md

 <img src="figures/manual_annotations_jpg.jpg" width="725" height="400" />

 Contained within this repository is the code that corresponds with the paper [1].
 The work studies OOD detection methods that can be applied on pre-trained deep neural networks which are trained on a specific task of interest (i.e disease classifcation) - known as _post-hoc_ OOD detection methods.
 This code also enables analysis into how the performance of Mahalanobis distance-based OOD detection changes based on factors such as where the features are extracted in the network or the form of the OOD artefact.
 The code can be used to demonstrate the performance of using multiple Mahalanobis distance-based detectors at different depths of the network (multi-branch Mahalanobis), which is studied in paper [1].
 This code implements a pipeline for loading the CheXpert dataset, dividing it into ID and OOD sub-sets, and applying _post-hoc_ OOD detection methods.
-Included in the code is a class of methods for adding synthetic artefacts to images, enabling us to study how these artefacts impact how detectable they are.
+Included in the code is a class of methods for adding synthetic artefacts to images, enabling us to study how the detectability of different OOD artefacts.
 Moreover, the code uses the manual annotations to demonstrate how a real-world OOD task (train on X-rays with no support devices, use pacemaker X-rays as OOD test cases) can be studied with these methods.
 I hope this work will inspire future works into OOD detection for medical image analysis.
 If these ideas, code or dataset helped influence your research, please cite the following paper (bibtex given at bottom of readme).

 [1] **Harry Anthony**, Konstantinos Kamnitsas “[On the use of Mahalanobis distance for out-of-distribution detection with neural networks for medical imaging](https://arxiv.org/abs/2309.01488)”, *UNSURE 2023 workshop at MICCAI 2023*.